kulsum381/prima-diabetes-prediction/README.md

-# Pima Indians Diabetes Prediction using Logistic Regression
+# Prima Indians Diabetes Prediction using Logistic Regression

 This project builds a logistic regression model to predict diabetes using the Pima Indians dataset.